 Women interested in improving their mental health indicated that traditional forms of help required a large commitment of time and resources.

-Wednesday is an online community that connects women who are interested in improving their mental health through guided conversations.
+Wednesday is an online community that connects womxn who are interested in improving their mental health through AI-guided conversations with each other.

-By connecting users and encouraging daily communication, Wednesday addresses the challenge of isolation that women feel when taking care of their mental health.
+By connecting users and encouraging daily communication with AI-guided prompts, Wednesday addresses the challenge of isolation that womxn feel when taking care of their mental health.

 I designed the MVP for the end-to-end application that completes the objective of connecting users to participate in guided conversations.

 Tools: Figma, Maze User Testing, Miro, SurveyMonkey, Notion